braboobssiere/article-reader/README.md

 **Step 1 — Fork the repo**

-Go to [github.com/braboobssiere/article-reader](https://github.com/braboobssiere/article-reader) and click the **Fork** button (top-right).
+[Click here](https://github.com/braboobssiere/article-reader/fork).
 This copies the project into your own GitHub account.

 **Step 2 — Import into Vercel**